Julio Gutiérrez (footballer)

 Julio Brian Gutiérrez González (born September 14, 1979) is a retired Chilean football player.
 He also spent much time playing in Italy from 2000 to 2005.
+He is currently the coach of the Udinese Primavera team.

 In 2006, Gutiérrez returned to his first club in Chile, Unión Española.
 His ability led to signing with Universidad Católica and being called up to the national team.

 Club career

 Gutiérrez began his career with Unión Española, who sold his contract to Italian side Udinese in 2001.
 He was unable to find many opportunities with the Udinese first team, and went on loan to Messina.
 Gutiérrez returned to Udinese for a year but was again unable to break into the first team.
 He went out on loan again, to Pescara, then to Sambenedettese, and finally to Grosseto.

 Following his spell in Italy, Gutiérrez joined Indios of the Mexican Primera División A. Next, Gutiérrez returned to Chile to play for the club where he began his career, Unión Española, where he enjoyed two good seasons.
 Following that success, he transferred to Universidad Católica.